 Freshbooks: A super helpful tool for invoicing clients, bookkeeping, time tracking and keeping tabs on client projects.
 It’s just about everything you need finance wise and is an amazing software for all sorts of freelancers.
 Click here to sign up for a free trial to test run Freshbooks for your business!

 Toggl: A free tool you can use to keep track of how much time you’re spending on client projects.
 I used this All.
 The.
-Time. when I was new to the game and thought it was mega helpful!
+Time. when I was new to the game and found it mega helpful!
+Lewis from The Freelance Effect has an awesome review of Toggl here sharing its features and how they can be used – definitely give it a read if you’d like to learn more about this tool!

 From blog posts to online courses, there are all kinds of resources out there aimed towards helping you start and grow a successful virtual assistant business.
 As well as tools that are available to help you streamline your client processes, so take your time and know that when you invest in your business you’re essentially investing in yourself.
 You rock!